CBD and Acetylcholine - the Best Kept Secret Neurotransmitter

 Read that back over!

-The third instance doesn't make sense until you understand that oxidative stress is the body's (immune system actually) way to get rid of cancerous or virally infected cells!
+The third instance doesn't make sense until you understand that oxidative stress is the body's (immune system actually) way to get rid of faulty cells!

 We look forward to more studies on CBD and acetylcholine directly.